 David Tattersal wants to be clear that he never, ever utilizes the mainstream marketplace to find something new.
 Word-of-mouth recommendations are the methods du jour, and the results are favorite albums from Ry Cooder and Captain Beefheart.
-Thus the vocalist for The Wave Pictures has a feel for what matters regardless of what popular culture is pointing toward, and that theme is exhibited in his UK trio.
+Thus the vocalist for The Wave Pictures has a feel for what matters regardless of what popular culture is pointing toward, and that theme is exhibited in histrio.
 While they had a solid run at SxSW, they’re still waiting to break Stateside.
 Until then, here’s insight into vocalist Tattersal’s Artistic Taste.
+UK

 What was the first album you discovered without the assistance of popular radio or television?

-I was pretty hooked on my dad’s small vinyl collection from quite a young age.
-I think I was six or seven when I started asking him to
+Ry Cooder, The Long Riders Original SoundtrackI was pretty hooked on my dad’s small vinyl collection from quite a young age.
+I think I was six or seven when I started asking him toplay this one over and over, possibly driving him crazy.
+I think I liked it because it has cowboys on the front cover.
+It also has DavidLindley and, of course, Ry Cooder, playing on it: two wonderful musicians.

 In my memory (which, admittedly, is pretty suspect) I remember this as the first album that I ever got excited about, or was even aware of.
 It had a brown cover.
 I remember looking through all the records to find one with a brown spine.
 I don’t think I saw the film until I was in my mid-20s.
 It’s a good one, a typical Walter Hill film.
 Lots of slow motion gun fights and that sort of thing.
 Ry Cooder has always been good at breathing new life into old musical forms, something that almost nobody else does convincingly.
 On this, they play a lot of very old american folk music, but it sounds completely alive and fun.